xtofpic/metrics/README.md

 Metrics library provides strongly typed types to make interfaces and API precise.
 It also provide implicit conversions on similar type.

-Actually, this library is used/tested on macosx/clang only.
+Actually, this library is used/tested on macosx/clang and visual studio only.

 ### Description